Pulled pork: Preparation

-In rural areas across the United States, either a pig roast/whole hog, mixed cuts of the pig/hog, or the shoulder cut (Boston butt) alone are commonly used, and the pork is then shredded before being served with or without a vinegar-based sauce.
+In rural areas across the United States, either a pig roast/whole hog barbecue, mixed cuts of the pig/hog, or the shoulder cut (Boston butt) alone are commonly used, and the pork is then shredded before being served with or without a vinegar-based sauce.
 Before cooking, it is common to soak the meat in brine; this process provides the extra moisture needed for a long, slow cooking process.